Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Conclusions

 \section{Conclusions}

-We have presented a detailed phenomenological study of the sLQ $\widetilde{R}_2$ in scenarios where it couples to lighter RHN state, motivated by well-established theoretical frameworks and by the limited sensitivity of existing searches to non-standard LQ decay modes.
-Focusing on the case in which the LQ is heavier than the RHN, we have identified the same sign dimuon plus multijet final state as a particularly clean and robust probe at the HL-LHC, benefiting from low SM backgrounds and direct sensitivity to lepton-number-violating signatures associated with a Majorana RHN.
+We have performed a comprehensive study of the sLQ $\widetilde{R}_2$ in scenarios where it couples to a lighter RHN, focusing on collider signatures that evade conventional LQ searches.
+In the regime $M_{\widetilde{R}_2} > M_N$, the decay $\widetilde{R}_2 \to N j$ can dominate, leading to a same-sign dimuon and multijet final state.
+This channel is particularly clean, benefits from low Standard Model backgrounds, and directly probes the lepton-number-violating nature of a Majorana RHN.

-Our analysis combines pair and single production mechanisms to assess the HL-LHC sensitivity over a wide range of LQ masses and Yukawa couplings.
-For LQ masses near $1-2$ TeV and small Yukawa couplings, pair production—dominated by QCD interactions—provides the leading contribution to the projected sensitivity.
-As the LQ mass increases beyond $2.0~\text{TeV}$, single production becomes increasingly important and eventually dominates the sensitivity, allowing the HL-LHC to probe regions of parameter space that would otherwise remain inaccessible.
-The combined analysis demonstrates a strong complementarity between the two production modes, significantly extending the reach in the $Y_{12}$–$Z_{11}$ plane.
+Our analysis reveals a clear and robust interplay between pair and single production mechanisms.
+At low masses, $M_{\widetilde{R}_2} \sim 1\text{--}2~\text{TeV}$, the sensitivity is driven by QCD-dominated pair production and exhibits a weak dependence on the Yukawa couplings.
+As the mass increases, phase-space suppression reduces the impact of pair production, and Yukawa-driven single production becomes increasingly important, eventually dominating the sensitivity in the multi-TeV regime.
+This transition, observed directly in the sensitivity contours, highlights the necessity of combining production modes to fully exploit the HL-LHC reach.

-When compared with existing experimental constraints, we find that the same sign dimuon channel probes sizable regions of parameter space that are not excluded by current direct LQ searches, SUSY-inspired analyses, or indirect limits from high-mass dilepton measurements.
-In particular, for multi-TeV LQ masses where pair production is strongly suppressed, the HL-LHC retains meaningful sensitivity through single production, underscoring its unique capability to explore such scenarios.
+A comparison with existing constraints shows that the same-sign dimuon channel probes substantial regions of the $Y_{12}$–$Z_{11}$ parameter space that remain unconstrained by current direct searches, SUSY-searches, and indirect limits.
+In particular, for heavy sLQs where pair production is suppressed, single production maintains significant sensitivity, extending the reach of the HL-LHC well beyond present bounds.

-Overall, our results demonstrate that sLQ with sizable couplings to RHNs remain a compelling and experimentally testable possibility at the HL-LHC.
-The search strategy developed here provides a concrete pathway to simultaneously probing LQ dynamics and the Majorana nature of RHNs.
-Extensions of this work to other flavor structures, RHN mass hierarchies, or complementary final states could further enhance the discovery potential at the HL-LHC and future collider facilities.
+Overall, our results demonstrate that $\widetilde{R}_2$ with sizable couplings to RHNs remain a viable and testable scenario at the HL-LHC.
+The search strategy developed here provides a concrete and complementary probe of both sLQ dynamics and the Majorana nature of RHNs.
+Extensions to other flavor structures, RHN mass regimes, or complementary final states offer promising directions to further enhance the discovery potential at the HL-LHC and future collider experiments.